Working hard and taking risks are what entrepreneurship is all about. Competitions are a great way to practice these important skills.

 The Panasci competition was created by the UB School of Management and the UB Technology Transfer office.
 Funded with a $1 million endowment from the late Henry A. Panasci Jr., the program brings UB students together to maximize their potential and create viable businesses in Western New York.

 An 80,000-word thesis would take nine hours to present.
 We want you to do it in three minutes.
-The Graduate School and Blackstone LaunchPad are hosting the university's inaugural Three Minute Thesis (3MT) Competition, in which you are asked to effectively explain your research in three minutes in language tailored to a nonspecialist audience.
+The Graduate School and Blackstone LaunchPad host the Three Minute Thesis (3MT) Competition, in which you are asked to effectively explain your research in three minutes in language tailored to a nonspecialist audience.

 Annually, for one week in November, Global Entrepreneurship Week inspires people to explore their potential as self-starters and innovators through local, national and global activities.
 In Western New York, activities ranging from large-scale competitions and events to intimate networking gatherings empower local entrepreneurs to network, connect with one another and advance their ideas.

 This pitch competition provides undergraduates with the opportunity to pitch their idea for cash prizes.
 Students have 90 seconds to talk about their idea—without props, presentations or note cards.
-Five semifinalists will advance to the final round, where they will pitch their idea before a live audience.
+Finalists pitch their idea before a live audience for a chance to win up to $1,500.

 The WNY Student 2 Biz Challenge is a collaboration of Western New York colleges and universities to promote entrepreneurship.
 Student teams compete in the following categories:

 The WNY Student 2 Biz Challenge encourages graduate and undergraduate students to submit business plans for a student-born innovation that addresses a currently unmet need.
 Each group must have a faculty advisor.
-This year, the regional competition will be held on April 7.
-Winning teams from the regional event in are invited to pitch their venture to an external panel of investor judges at the New York Business Plan Competition in Albany on April 28.
+Winning teams from the regional event in are invited to pitch their venture to an external panel of investor judges at the New York Business Plan Competition for a chance to win more than $500,000 in prizes.